Score Pricing

 Hope braided in sacred hours, children dream our bygone dreams.
 Their shield and sword our words and deeds.
 The Great Work must be done.
 We sing a song of hope.
 Sing to the sky, to the union of stars.
 There is joy in them, even as they burn away.
 The Great Work must be done.
 My actions are my life, my love, my witness; the sentence I write of our story.
 L’dor v’dor, generation to generation.
 The Great Work will be done.

-Artwork by Cate Marcelli
+Artwork by Cate Marcelli.

 Performances

-• 30 Jun, 2024: David Higgs at Congregation Emanu-El, San Francisco, CA
+• 30 Jun, 2024: Rachel Policar, soprano, David Higgs, organ at Congregation Emanu-El, San Francisco, CA